 – If you want to learn more on Berlin’s history, visit the Märkisches Museum, admission is free on the first Wednesday of each month.
 Otherwise, the Museum in the Kulturbrauerei offers a free permanent exhibition showcasing everyday life in the GDR.
 And for more general German history, there is of course the German Historical Museum located in the former Prussian armory.

-– The Jewish Museum and its very famous building conceived by architect Daniel Libeskind are surely not to be missed.
+– The Jewish Museum and its very famous building conceived by architect Daniel Libeskind are surely not to be missed (free as well!).

 – Another significant part of Berlin’s culture can be discovered at the LGBT Museum.

 – With its many film festivals throughout the year and its big Museum of Film and Television at Sony Center, Berlin is definitely a great city for film lovers.

 Have a look at Jazz Guide Berlin: they have a map with every jazz bar and concert venue, and provide a very exhaustive calendar of all jazz-related events in Berlin.
 Otherwise, this website provides a list of all locations.

 – Every last Thursday of the month the Museum of Musical Instruments near Potsdamer Platz hosts a free modern jazz concert.
 They bring innovative and highly talented artists, who offer exceptional shows.
 The museum also organizes regular concerts and events.

 – For high quality jazz concert, you should also try the free concerts offered by the Nordic embassies and their Jazzkantine (don’t forget to register online).

 – Near our campus, Speiches Blueskneipe in Prenzlauer Berg hosts the Roamer Street Ragband live on each Sunday night, for old Jazz classics.